top of page

 Owners who chase “market-high” rent often experience:

-• Extended days on market
+• Extended days on the market

 • Increased marketing and turnover costs